mlrun/mlrun/docs/feature-store/using-spark-engine.md

 ## Remote Spark ingestion example

+Remote Spark refers to  a session running from another service, for example, the Spark standalone service or the Spark operator service.
 When using remote execution the MLRun run execution details are returned, allowing tracking of its status and results.

 The following code should be executed only once to build the remote spark image before running the first ingest.
 It may take a few minutes to prepare the image.